 - 1. Open Internet Explorer. - 2.
 Go to the page http://server/certsrv again. - 3.
 Click the View the status of a pending certificate link. - 4.
 Click the Server Authentication Certificate link. - 5.
 Click the Install this Certificate link. - 6.
-Acknowledge the Potential Scripting Violation warning by clicking OK. - 7.
-A message notes that a certificate has been successfully installed. - 8.
+Acknowledge the Potential Scripting Violation warning by clicking the OK button. - 7.
+A message will note that a certificate has been successfully installed. - 8.
 Close Internet Explorer.